Overview

 Self-care

-Self-care strategies may also support the recovery process.
+Self-care strategies may also support the recovery process for people who have used opioids.
 Some potentially helpful self-care strategies include:

 • Exercise: Regular physical activity may improve mood, decrease stress, and improve overall health.
 Regular exercise may include activities like walking, swimming, and yoga.